helpfulengineering/OKF-SCIS/readme.md

 2. Unzip the archive into the root of the locally cloned SCIS repo
 3. Commit changes, either directly to main branch or via a pull request
 4. That's it!
 GitHub pages will automatically update the website with the updated files

-> Note, the HTML version of the SCIS green paper is currently published to the `devhawk/html` branch.
-> GitHub pages is also configured to publish that branch on the web.
-> Once the repo + green paper file names have been finalized, the changes will be merged into `main` branch
-> and GitHub Pages configuration will be updated.